practicingruby/practicing-ruby-paid/posts/v5/002-rocket-science-and-lod.md

 end
 ```

-In `UnsolicitedMailer#spam_postal_area`, the value returned by
-`Person.in_postal_area` is neither part of the internals
+Because the value returned by `Person.in_postal_area` is neither
-of the `UnsolicitedMailer` object, nor an argument that was passed
+a direct part of the `UnsolicitedMailer` object, nor a parameter
-into the function.
-This makes it a Demeter violation to send any
-messages to the object that `Person.in_postal_area` returns.
+of the `spam_postal_area` method, sending messages
-Depending on the project's requirements, breaking the law in
+to it results in a Demeter violation.
+Depending on the project's
-this fashion could be perfectly acceptable, but it is a code
+requirements, breaking the law in this fashion could be
-smell to watch out for.
+reasonable, but it is a code smell to watch out for.

 In the context of the typical Ruby project, methods that
 return values are common, because the convenience of implementing
 things this way often outweighs the cost of doing so.
 However,
 whenever you take this approach, you make two fundamental
 assumptions that those who write code for Mars rovers
-simply cannot: that your value-returning methods will respond
+cannot: that your value-returning methods will respond
 in a reasonable amount of time, and that they will not fail
 in all sorts of complicated ways.